- Depression Is An Illness, Not Just A State Of Mind

 As is with most mental health disorders, there is no one-size-fits-all treatment.
 More often than not, a trial and error method (while ensuring the patient’s safety and welfare) is used to determine the right treatment option for the patient.

 - The most common option is talk therapy, where the teenager will get to talk about their thoughts, feelings, and actions in a safe environment.
 Talk therapy allows teens to look at the problem in an objective way, and resolve them without getting overwhelmed.
+If the talk therapy isn’t working, depending on the age, you may also try art therapy, clay field therapy, sand tray therapy and play therapy.

 - Cognitive-behavior therapy is another form of therapy that focuses on replacing negative thought patterns with positive thoughts and good emotions.
 This type of therapy helps in dealing with unhealthy thoughts that may eventually lead to thoughts of violence or self-harm.